dondealban/14n121e/content/post/2016/01-14-the-diwata-microsatellite-potential-for-conserving-philippine-biodiversity/index.md

 Among the practical uses envisaged as a result of the microsatellite programme are improving weather forecasting; better disaster risk management and emergency response; periodic monitoring of agricultural production, forest and land cover change, and ocean productivity; and contributing to matters of national security [2,3].

+### Potential for conserving biodiversity.

+Diwata will follow a low earth, sun-synchronous orbit in space at approximately 480 km above the earth.
+It is expected to pass over the Philippines four times per day with an average of six minutes per pass, capturing around 900 images in each pass [3].
+It consists of the following payloads or instruments, namely [2,5]:

+[a] *High Precision Telescope (HPT).* The HPT instrument will capture very high-resolution images at 3m with each image having a scene size of 1.9km x 1.4km.
+The images will consist of four bands, particularly the blue, green, red, and near-infrared wavelengths.
+It will be used for damage assessment from natural hazards such as floods and earthquakes, and potentially useful for monitoring urban sprawl and planning urban development.

+[b] *Spaceborne Multispectral Imager (SMI) with Liquid Crystal Tunable Filter (LCTF).* With a medium-resolution of 80m, the SMI instrument will capture images with scene sizes of 52km x 39km, which will be used for monitoring ocean productivity and changes in vegetation.
+The instrument also features two optical filters, one for the visible spectrum (420-700nm), and the other for the near- and mid-infrared spectrum (650-1050nm).
+Another sensor will capture data at the extreme ultraviolet spectrum (10-20nm).

+[c] *Wide Field Camera (WFC).* The WFC will capture panchromatic images with a 7km spatial resolution, which will be used to observe cloud patterns and weather disturbances, and estimate typhoon intensity.

+[d] *Middle Field Camera (MFC).* With a spatial resolution of 185m, the MFC is an engineering payload that will assist in geolocating the images captured by the SMI and HPT instruments.

+Both the SMI and HPT are potentially capable of producing data products that can be used for quantifying and modelling biodiversity.
+And when I say 'potentially' I mean it may be able to provide these products given its specs.
+Similar to the capabilities of NASA's MODIS or Landsat sensors, the SMI instrument may be used for detecting boundaries of land, clouds, and aerosols; and for quantifying ocean colour, phytoplankton, and biogeochemical properties.